Dog Dementia Symptoms and Treatment

 What causes dog dementia?

 As in humans, dementia is a geriatric condition – it typically affects only “senior” dogs.
-Larger dogs are considered seniors when they reach around six or seven years old, while smaller breeds aren’t seniors until they’re 10 or 11 years old.
+Larger dogs are considered seniors when they reach around seven years old, while smaller breeds aren’t seniors until they’re 10 or 11 years old.
 Use a dog age calculator to determine how old your pet is in human years.
 The American Kennel Club estimates that about 62 percent of dogs that are age 10 and older will show some sign of mental decline.

 Some breeds are thought to be more genetically predisposed to developing dog dementia, but this has not been scientifically proven.
 There is some evidence that it’s more common in smaller breeds, but that could be because they tend to live longer, giving the condition more time to develop.